nourelghazawy/Summer-Placement-/README.md

 The robot had 3 Microcontrollers.
 STM32, NRF52840 and PIC18.
 To communicate with the robot over Bluetooth. you can either use an additional NRF52840 board on the PC side or you can use a mobile app.
 During tuning the PID constants I used another NRF52840 so that I can display the data on LabVIEW in Real-Time.

-To control the robot without following the line, I used the nRF Toolbox app since you can add an instruction for every button added as shown in the figure below.
+To control the robot without following the line, I used the nRF Toolbox app since you can add an instruction for every button added as shown in the nRF Toolbox app.png image uploaded.